Isysxp/PDP11-on-the-M5-Core/README.md

 MU BASIC-11/RT-11 IS OPERATIONAL.<br>
 PLEASE TYPE IN "HELLO".<br>

-And, he last 2 lines as above will apear in the telnet port 23 window and you are now runnning 2 user Basic.<br>
+And, the last 2 lines as above will apear in the telnet port 23 window and you are now runnning 2 user Basic.<br>
-I have also included an RK image of Unix V6 (type unix at the @ prompt) and it supports a a second user via telnet to port 23.
+I have also included an RK image of Unix V6 (type unix at the @ prompt) and it supports a second user via telnet to port 23.
 Login with root or if you really think you can cut it ... with ken!!!!
 Also, look in the /user directory.<br>

 Have fun,<br>